 Rhubarb syrup is a deliciously tangy preparation with a pretty pastel pink hue.
-Perfect for topping vanilla ice cream, yogurt, or sorbets, it adds a fresh and original touch to your desserts.
+Perfect for topping vanilla ice cream, yogurt, or sorbet, it adds freshness and originality to your desserts.

 Ingredients :